CalvinHartwell/getting-started-with-kylo/chapter2/README.md

 # Chapter 2: Installing Kylo and NiFi

+This chapter covers the basic installation of Hortonworks Dataplatform (HDP), Kylo and Nifi.